marshmallow-code/marshmallow/docs/quickstart.rst

             return '<User(name={self.name!r})>'.format(self=self)

-Create a serializer by defining a class with variables mapping attribute names to a :class:`Field <fields.Field>` objects.
+Create a schema by defining a class with variables mapping attribute names to a :class:`Field <fields.Field>` objects.

 .. code-block:: python